hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

 .. _bpy.types.ToolSettings.use_snap_edit:

 Include Edited :guilabel:`Edit Mode`
-   Snap onto non-active objects in Edit Mode.
+   Snap to other objects that are also in Edit Mode.

 .. _bpy.types.ToolSettings.use_snap_nonedit:

 Include Non-Edited :guilabel:`Edit Mode`
-   Snap onto objects not in Edit Mode.
+   Snap to other objects that are not in Edit Mode.

 .. _bpy.types.ToolSettings.use_snap_selectable:

 Exclude Non-Selectable
-   Snap only onto objects that are selectable.
+   Snap only to objects that are selectable.

 .. _bpy.types.ToolSettings.use_snap_grid_absolute:

-Absolute Grid Snap
+Absolute Grid Snap :guilabel:`Increment`
-   Only available if Snap To Increment is enabled.
    Snaps to the grid, instead of snapping in increments relative to the current location.

 .. _bpy.types.ToolSettings.use_snap_backface_culling: